 NOTE 1: The information in the commandLine property makes it possible to precisely repeat a run of an analysis tool, and to verify that the results reported in the log file were generated by an appropriate invocation of the tool.

-The commandLine property is redaction-aware (§3.5.2) because it might contain information which it is not appropriate to disclose, such as passwords, tokens, database connection strings, or in some circumstances even the fully qualified path to the tool's executable or script file.
+The commandLine property is redactable (§3.5.2) because it might contain information which it is not appropriate to disclose, such as passwords, tokens, database connection strings, or in some circumstances even the fully qualified path to the tool's executable or script file.

 NOTE 2: Redacting sensitive information from commandLine makes it more difficult to precisely reproduce an analysis run.
 The value of commandLine would have to be combined with information from another source to allow the run to be repeated.